-LIVE/WORK UNIT: A unit or units consisting of both commercial/office and residential components and constructed as separate units under a condominium regime or as a single unit.
+LIVE/WORK UNIT: A unit or units consisting of both a commercial/office/light industrial component and a residential components and constructed as a single unit. separate units under a condominium regime or as a single unit.
 The "work" component is restricted to specific uses within the CBD and MU zoning district.
 The "live" component may be located on the street level (on the side or behind the work component) or any other level of the building.
+Live/work units shall have internal access between use components or floors.
+See Multiple Use Buildings for other multi-use options.